 Each month, we explore a new theme and in 60 minutes, we stretch out our morning muscles, flow to get the prana moving, and sit in short meditations to strengthen our minds.
 This is an all-levels class and starts promptly at 6:30 and ends promptly at 7:30 to get you on your way.

 If mornings just can’t work for you — no worries!
 I totally get that work and kid schedules may not allow you to join us.
-Live classes are recorded and saved to the library that you can access whenever is convenient for you!
-Recorded classes are normally posted by 8am Tuesdays/Thursdays.
+Check out the library for recorded classes that you can access whenever is convenient for you!

 Please reach out with any questions, concerns, or if you just want a little extra motivation!